VonHeikemen/devlog/content/web-development/lenses-a-k-a-composable-getters-and-setters.md

 get_name(alice)       // => "Alice Jones"
 ```

 That's all nice but the name is just one property, what about nested object keys or arrays?
-Ah, you see now that is where it gets awkard with our current implementation.
+Ah, you see now that is where it gets awkward with our current implementation.
 Right now you could do the following.

 ```javascript
 let dog = Lens(